alexanderczernik/alexanderczernik.github.io/_pages/about.md

 * **Efficient Stochastic Quantization Algorithms:** Leveraging the additional inertia of the underdamped Langevin dynamics to design faster-converging Markov Chain Monte Carlo (MCMC) algorithms for lattice field theories, explicitly mitigating issues like random-walk behavior.
 Furthermore, I aim to address challenges like the complex action (sign) problem in more advanced quantum field models.
 * **Deterministic Approaches to Quantum Simulation:** Investigating state-of-the-art deterministic frameworks — such as variants of Tensor Networks and Matrix Product States (MPS) — and comparing them against stochastic sampling methods.
-* **Beyond Scalar QFT:** Expanding the scope of my research from foundational scalar models (like the $$\Phi^4_2$$ theory) to more physically realistic and complex systems, particularly gauge theories (e.g., pure Yang-Mills and Quantum Chromodynamics) and models involving fermions.
+* **Moving Beyond Scalar QFT:** Expanding the scope of my research from foundational scalar models (like the $$\Phi^4_2$$ theory) to more physically realistic and complex systems, particularly gauge theories (e.g., Yang-Mills and Quantum Chromodynamics) and models involving fermions.

 * ---
 ---